15 Most Affordable States for Private Pay Home Care in 2026

 Georgia cost compared to national average

-Georgia’s rates provide notable savings compared to national figures.
-At $25.00 per hour, Georgia averages $5.00 less than the national rate.
-This represents approximately 18% below the national norm, creating substantial savings for families requiring ongoing care services.
+Georgia's rates are lower than national averages.
+At $25.00 per hour, the state's average is $5.00 less than the national rate, about 18% below the national average.
+This offers real savings for families needing ongoing care.

 Georgia cost drivers and regulations